hraberg/Shen.java/README.md

 It's about to 2x slower than [`shen.clj`](https://github.com/hraberg/shen.clj).

-The benchmarks can be run via, they also blow the stack at the end:
+The benchmarks can be run via:

     ./benchmarks